Why Psychiatry

 stupid, and counterproductive approach to trying to solve people's

 problems.
-Dr. Torrey argues that psychiatrists have only two
+Dr. Torrey argues that psychiatrists have only

 scientifically legitimate and constructive choices: Either limit